On the non-abelian Hodge locus I: Douady spaces of polarized distribution manifolds

-Let $\cH$ be the component of the Hilbert scheme that $|nL|$ maps $Z$ into.
-The Hilbert polynomials $P^\bullet$ of the vector bundles $F^\bullet_Z$ which arise from restricting $F^\bullet$ are constant along $Z\in \fD_0$.
+The Hilbert polynomials $P^\bullet$ of the vector bundles $F^\bullet_Z$ which arise from restricting $F^\bullet$ are constant along $Z\in \fD_0$ by flatness.
 We may choose integers $m_p, n_p \gg 0$ for which any vector bundle (even coherent sheaf) with Hilbert polynomial $P^p$ over any $Z\in \cH$ is a quotient of the form For instance, choose $m_p$ uniformly over all of $\cH$ so that $F_Z^p(m_pL)$ is globally generated with vanishing higher cohomology.
 Then for a fixed $n_p$, there is a surjection $\cO_Z^{\oplus n_p}\onto F^p_Z(m_pL)$ corresponding to a basis of global sections.
 Furthermore, this quotient is uniquely determined by the induced surjection for all $k_p$ large enough.
 We can ensure that $h^0(Z,k_pL)$ is constant over all of $\cH$.
-So this defines an embedding of the relative moduli space of coherent sheaves with Hilbert polynomial $P^p$ over $\cH$ into a Grassmannian bundle ${\rm Gr}(V_p)$ of the vector bundle $V_p:=\pi_*(k_pL)^{\oplus n_p}$.
+So this defines an embedding of the relative moduli space of coherent sheaves with Hilbert polynomial $P^p$ over $\cH$ into a Grassmannian bundle ${\rm Gr}(V_p)$ of the vector bundle $V^p:=(\pi_\cH)_*(k_pL)^{\oplus n_p}$.
 This is the standard construction, due to Grothendieck \cite{grothendieck-fga-iv}, of an embedding of the quot-scheme into a Grassmannian, performed relatively over $\cH$.